Do You Need an Attorney

 Trusts can be used for a variety of purposes.
-If you want to reduce potential federal estate tax and New Jersey death tax liability, this objective can be achieved with a combination of various trusts.
-Perhaps you want to provide income from a trust to a charity.
-In this case, an income trust can accomplish this purpose.
-Maybe you’re concerned that a beneficiary cannot responsibly control money or is improvident and cannot manage money wisely.
-In this example, you can create and structure a trust in a way that the beneficiary cannot transfer his or her interest in the income or principle of the trust and the beneficiary’s creditors cannot reach the trust or the income produced by the trust.
-Further, the beneficiary cannot demand the payment of any trust principle to him or her without the trustee’s consent.
+If you want to reduce potential federal and New Jersey death tax liability, this objective can be achieved with certain types of trusts.
+Perhaps you want to provide financial assistance to a loved one or a favorite charity.
+If so, a support trust can accomplish this goal.
+Maybe you’re concerned that a beneficiary cannot responsibly manage and spend money.
+Here too, you can structure a trust in a way that the beneficiary cannot be given free access to funds and income without the consent of a trustee that you select.
+You can create a trust where the beneficiary’s creditors cannot reach trust assets or its income to satisfy the beneficiary’s debts and liabilities.
+Further, trust language can be written where a beneficiary cannot demand the payment of any trust principle to him or her without the trustee’s consent.

-Maybe you want to provide income to one or more beneficiaries but you are not able at present to determine whether the beneficiary actually needs the income or what the tax liability will be.
-If so, then you can use a trust in which the trustee has the discretion to distribute income and or trust corpus to the beneficiaries.
-Since the income needs of the beneficiary are subject to change, the trustee may be in a better position to determine the actual needs of the beneficiary instead of you, especially if you are deceased.
-The trustee can then distribute income as it is needed and in such a way that it is the least detrimental to the beneficiary.
+Maybe you want to provide income to one or more beneficiaries in the future but you cannot presently predict the future to determine whether the beneficiary will actually need the income or principal.
+If so, then you can create a trust in which the trustee has the discretion to distribute income and or trust corpus to beneficiaries now and/or well into the future.
+Since the income needs of the beneficiary in the future are subject to change, a trustee will be in a better position to determine the actual needs of that beneficiary instead of you, especially if you are deceased.
+The trustee can distribute income as it is needed in a way that is the most beneficial to the beneficiary.

-If you want to assist a family member who has suffered a disability through an accident or who has been disabled since birth or childhood (e.g., a developmental disability), a trust can be used to enable the disabled beneficiary to receive public assistance in such a way that it does not disqualify the disabled person from receiving public assistance benefits like, Medicaid, Medicare, or other forms of supplemental assistance.
-A trust, if properly structured, can achieve these objectives.
+If you want to assist a family member who has suffered a disability through an accident or who has been disabled since birth or early childhood (e.g., a developmental disability), a special needs trust can be used to enable the disabled person to receive public assistance without disqualifying him or her from receiving public assistance benefits like, Medicaid, Medicare, Section 8 housing, SSI, prescription drug and/or other forms of supplemental assistance.
+A trust, if properly structured, can achieve all of these objectives and goals.

 In short, you can create and use a trust in New Jersey for anything you want to accomplish as long as it does not violate New Jersey law and is not considered to be in violation of public policy.
 For example, a trust that has been established solely for the purpose of carrying on an illegal business or solely for the purpose of defrauding creditors is an example of an illegal trust.
 Similarly, a charitable trust that violates some provision of the tax laws is an illegal trust if the effect of the trust is to promote an unlawful purpose.
-Likewise, a trust that that requires the trustee to perform criminal or negligent acts, or a trust that would require the beneficiaries to commit negligent or criminal acts as a condition for receiving income or trust principle is an illegal trust.
+Likewise, a trust that that requires the trustee to perform criminal or negligent acts, or a trust that requires a beneficiary to commit negligent or criminal acts as a condition for receiving income or trust principle is an illegal trust.
 If a trust is considered illegal it will not be enforced.
+But trusts with illegal provisions are few and far between.

 Fredrick P. Niemann, Esq. was recently the featured speaker in Colts Neck, NJ at a seminar entitled Investments & Estate Planning for Trusts and Wills for High Net Worth Individuals.
 He spoke on the current state of federal and NJ tax laws and how to protect family assets from catastrophic illness.